franzbu/HAeating/README.md

 ## Layer 3: Connection to Heating Hardware

 The principle is simple: HA's helper `input_number.target_flow_temp` signals heating demand when it contains the required flow temperature; it signals no heating demand if it is set to `0`.
-This repository contains two examples how this can be used to connect the actual heating device, which can be a thermal heat pump, wood boiler, ...
+This repository contains two examples of how this can be used to connect the actual heating device, which can be a thermal heat pump, wood boiler, ...

 Depending on whether you use method (A) or (B) below, make sure to either comment out or delete the other one in apps.yaml, or, alternatively, add `disable: true  # <--- Set to true to turn off, false or remove to turn on` to the one you don't use.

 ### (A) Froeling wood boiler, using [ha_froeling_lambdatronic_modbus](https://github.com/GyroGearl00se/ha_froeling_lambdatronic_modbus).

-As already mentioned, `FroelingHeatingModbus` in the `module heating_froeling_modbus` listens to changes made by `HeatSupplyManager` to `input_number.target_flow_temp`. `FroelingHeatingModbus` uses the HA integration [Froeling Lambdatronic Modbus](https://github.com/GyroGearl00se/ha_froeling_lambdatronic_modbus) to connect to the Froeling boiler using a ethernet to RS232 converter; more information, including examples for setting up boiler as well as converter, can be found on the integration's [homepage](https://github.com/GyroGearl00se/ha_froeling_lambdatronic_modbus).
+As already mentioned, `FroelingHeatingModbus` in the `module heating_froeling_modbus` listens to changes made by `HeatSupplyManager` to `input_number.target_flow_temp`. `FroelingHeatingModbus` uses the HA integration [Froeling Lambdatronic Modbus](https://github.com/GyroGearl00se/ha_froeling_lambdatronic_modbus) to connect to the Froeling boiler using an ethernet to RS232 converter; more information, including examples for setting up boiler as well as converter, can be found on the integration's [homepage](https://github.com/GyroGearl00se/ha_froeling_lambdatronic_modbus).

-The AppDaemon class that enables HA to reading `input_number.target_flow_temp` as well as starting and stopping the heating cycles including setting the correct HFFT can be accessed [here](https://github.com/franzbu/HomeAssistantHeating/blob/main/AppDaemon/heating_froeling_modbus.py).
+The AppDaemon class that enables HA to read `input_number.target_flow_temp` as well as starting and stopping the heating cycles including setting the correct HFFT can be accessed [here](https://github.com/franzbu/HomeAssistantHeating/blob/main/AppDaemon/heating_froeling_modbus.py).

 ---

 ### (B) Froeling Wood Boiler - ESP32

 In case you want to turn the heating's AI up a notch, you can go ESP.
-Instead of just being a middle-man like the solution presented in (A), the ESP is a device with its own logic and agenda, so much so that with the user can access its proper web interface and can schedule the heating including HFFT.
+Instead of just being a middle-man like the solution presented in (A), the ESP is a device with its own logic and agenda, so much so that the user can access its proper web interface and schedule the heating including HFFT.

 But what is the benefit in that?
 As far as the Froeling boiler is concerned, here is the answer: HFFT, the heat fluid flow temperature.
 On its own, the Froeling boiler can only base its calculations on its own outside temperature sensor.
 Since a well-functioning heating automating needs to go beyond that, it is essential to use another way for setting the HFFT.
 The ethernet-to-modbus device presented in (A) is such another way; however, there is a catch: the registers for the HFFT at $-10^\circ C$ and $10^\circ C$ outside temperature need to be dynamically and thus continually adjusted, and while that is certainly possible, it wears out the EEPROM with its limited life span as far as writing operations are concerned.